Texas governor limits election drop boxes to one per county in sprawling state - KESQ

 Texas Gov. Greg Abbott issued a proclamation Thursday limiting the amount of drop-off locations for mail-in ballots to one site per county.

 The move significantly affects the Democratic stronghold of Harris County, which is the state’s largest county by population — one of the most populous in the country — and covers a massive area.
-It must now reduce its 11 drop-off locations down to one starting on Friday.
+It must now reduce its 12 drop-off locations down to one starting on Friday, according to Elizabeth Lewis, spokeswoman for the Harris County Clerk’s Office.
 Travis County, which includes the reliably Democratic city of Austin, must limit its four drop-off locations to one.

 Other large counties — like Tarrant, Dallas and El Paso County — only had one drop-off location already in place.

-Note: This story has been updated with comment from Harris County Judge Lina Hidalgo, Harris County Clerk Chris Hollins and an updated number of ballot drop-off locations from his spokeswoman, Elizabeth Lewis.